 20/11/2017 20:01 - Conference outlining how innovations in the public sector are improving the lives of citizens.
 Participation was open to government representatives, think tanks, agencies, civil society organisations, and other NGOs and academia interested in public sector innovation.

 09/11/2017 12:05 - Statistics on biotechnology firms, biotechnology R&D (including public sector expenditures), biotech applications and patents.

 Conference on Artificial Intelligence (AI): Intelligent machines, smart policies

 26/10/2017 21:58 - As autonomous and self-taught machines become part of our everyday lives, what sort of policy and institutional frameworks should guide AI design and use?
-This event will bring together policymakers, civil society representatives and AI experts from industry and academia to discuss the role of policy and international co-operation in ensuring that AI benefits society as a whole.
+This event brought together policymakers, civil society representatives and AI experts from industry and academia to discuss the role of policy and international co-operation in ensuring that AI benefits society as a whole.